 Most people tend to drink 1 to 3 cups of matcha a day (1/2 tsp per serving), and they avoid drinking it in the evening.
 Too much of anything, even water, isn’t good for your body, so don’t chug any liquid 24 hours a day non stop.

-Skinny Natural is composed of powerful natural ingredients that can aid in weight loss.
-Every person’s body is different, but tons of our customers have had great results with Skinny Natural!
+Organic Skinny Natural Tea is composed of powerful natural ingredients that can aid in weight loss.
+Every person’s body is different, but tons of our customers have had great results with this tea!
 It reduces bloating, speeds up metabolism, and helps suppress appetite.

 Yes, most of our teas are organic.
 If it has Organic in the title, it will be USDA certified organic.
 Which means we have gone through a rigorous process and regular inspections to achieve USDA standards.
 All of our USDA Organic Teas on our website have a picture of the USDA logo next to them.

 We do carry a few non-organic teas.
 You can tell which ones these are, because they do not have the word Organic in the name of the tea.